 Popular with students ready to move up a level, as well as experienced groomers who want a lighter, finer or overall higher-quality scissor.
 Level 2 are typically saved for finishing work.

 As well as being lighter, they tend to have a smoother action, and have a more ergonomic, offset handle (more about handles in a moment), for less fatigue.
 They’ll often have longer blades with shorter shanks for more cut with less movement required.

 Some level 2 scissors are all-rounders, but most are intended for use after the initial block work or rough work is done using a level 1.
 Level 2 includes a wide range, from entry-level 2 Geib Entrée, up to the Geib Black Pearl which are a high-rated level 2 range (borderline level 3).

 A smaller range again, for more specialist use, that tend to be reserved for Master Groomers and more experienced groomers, as well as those who find themselves specializing in breeds with higher scissor use, like Bichons, Poodles or Pomeranians, and groomers who compete, as well as breeders for showring preparation.
 Geib’s Poodle Hi-Tech meet level 3 rank requirements.

 Last, but not least, handles...

 Now you know the scissor type, scissor length, and scissor range/s that match your needs, handles are the last (but still important) consideration.

 If you’re not using them frequently (ie: daily) the handle may be less important to you.
 The more frequently you use scissors, the more an ergonomic handle that suits your hands and palm, matters.

-The right handle increases control, minimises effort and reduces fatigue.
+The right handle increases control, minimizes effort and reduces fatigue.
 The scissor handle guide explains the differences, and shows you the handles of most of the ranges we sell to help you choose.